 - Ariel and Oranit outdoor playing fields: possibly privately owned land (Palestinian ownership) that the Israeli authorities declared as “state land,” even though aerial photographs suggest that, prior to being declared “state land,” the land was under cultivation, an indicator that it may have been privately owned.
 The Israeli authorities designated it for exclusive Israeli civilian use.

-- Ma’aleh Adumim playing field: privately owned land (Palestinian ownership) that the Israeli authorities expropriated but designated for exclusive Israeli civilian use.
+- Ma’aleh Adumim playing field: land expropriated in 1966 by the Jordanian authorities but now designated for exclusive Israeli civilian use.

 - Givat Ze’ev playing field: privately owned land (Palestinian ownership) taken without permission and rendered off limits to its owners after the Israeli authorities built Givat Ze’ev and prevented Palestinians from entering it except as laborers requiring a special permit.
 Designated for exclusive Israeli civilian use.